 And by encourage, I don’t mean grab your pom poms and cheer.
 (Though you can totally do that if you want to.)

-There are two main ways to help your trimmings establish roots.
+There are two main ways to help your trimmings establish healthy, strong roots.

 Place your trimmings (cut side down) in a mason jar and add water until they are halfway submerged.
 Place the jar in a sunny area for 6-8 weeks, changing the water often.